 “Let’s be clear,” says Niamh Eastwood, executive director of Release, the UK’s national centre of expertise on drugs and drugs law.
 “Drug policy won’t solve racial injustice, but reform will reduce one of the tools used for racial and social oppression.”

-In Britain, Figures indicate that more than a third of all stop-searches for suspected cannabis possession target people of colour, although the ‘find’ rate for drugs among white people is higher.
+In Britain, black people are nine times more likely than whites to be stopped and searched by police.
+Figures indicate that more than a third of all stop-searches for suspected cannabis possession target people of colour, although the ‘find’ rate for drugs among white people is higher.
 Despite this fact, black people in the UK are still 12 times more likely to be sentenced for possession.

 Given this stark reality, Release calls for approaches to drug reform through a racial justice lens, focusing on three key areas: expungement of cannabis-related criminal records, opportunities for over-policed communities to actively participate in the market, and technical and financial support for them to do so.

-Even though the legalisation of cannabis is Release has already started to lobby London’s fledgling cannabis industry as it sees the incorporation of social justice into cannabis reform as a key issue.
+Even though the legalisation of cannabis is still many years away in the UK, Release has already started to lobby London’s fledgling cannabis industry as it sees the incorporation of social justice into cannabis reform as a key issue.

-There is no doubt that the patient’s voice – – has proven to be an incredibly moving method to influence popular opinion.
+There is no doubt that the patient’s voice – the plight of middle-class mothers fighting for access to medicinal cannabis on behalf of their sick children – has proven to be an incredibly moving method to influence popular opinion.
 However, Eastwood believes the voices of those impacted by the war on drugs are equally necessary.
 “If we don’t start to tell those stories now, we risk seeing complete corporate takeover,” she warns.

 But the courage to tell your story doesn’t come easily when you belong to a much-maligned social group.
 And so the question remains: as corporate interests move in, what happens to communities who have historically earned a living from the illegal trade in marijuana?